-Administration recommends board approval for the renewal of an agreement with NWEA for the purpose of districtwide MAP assessment of students in grades 3-8 in school year 2016-17 as well as kindergarten, first-, and second-grade students in all elementary schools.
-The cost associated with this agreement was built into the current fiscal year budget.
-The cost for MAP for grades 3-8 is based on \$12.50 per pupil and primary MAP cost is also being factored on the special rate of \$12.50 per pupil (the regular rate is \$13.50 per student) due to the number of students we are assessing (9,262).
+Administration recommends board approval for the renewal of the agreement with NWEA for the purpose of districtwide MAP assessment of students in grades 3 - 8 in school year 2017-2018 as well as kindergarten, first, and second grade students in all elementary schools.
+The cost associated with this agreement (\$115,775) was built into the current fiscal year budget.
+The cost for MAP for grades 3 through 8 is based on \$12.50 per pupil; Primary MAP cost is also being factored on the special rate of \$12.50 per pupil (the regular rate is \$13.50 per student) due to the number of students we are assessing (9,262).
+The purchase will be paid from the Teaching & Learning Assessment budget account 0122400000-54440.